community-based programming

 our approach

-• We strive to address the access gaps that these young people face through responsive, innovative, youth-informed health education and quality programming that confronts systemic oppression and incorporates social issues relevant to young people and their health.
+We strive to provide responsive, innovative, youth-informed health education and quality programming that incorporates issues relevant to young people and their health.

-Near-Peer Fellows facilitate health education curriculum in high school and middle school classrooms across the country, primarily in New York, Los Angeles, the Bay Area, Chicago, and Boston.
-The Fellows (aged 18-25) are trained to engage students through fostering inclusive, trauma-informed classroom environments.
-Fellows build relationships, guide discussions and share tools and resources young people need to make healthy decisions, and in turn, build healthier communities.
+Peer Health Exchange facilitates health education curriculum in communities across the country, primarily in New York, Los Angeles, the Bay Area, Chicago, and Boston.
+Community partners are trained to engage participants to build relationships, guide discussions and share the tools and resources needed to make healthy decisions, and in turn, build healthier communities.

 Receive comprehensive training